basvanwesting/genetic-algorithm/README.md

 * Make duration stats return Duration, so we can choose sec/milli/micro afterwards.
 * Make fitness/simple_sum generic
 * Support genotypes with variable length (for knapsack problem).
 A Bag / Set type?
-* Fitness doesn't need an associated trait for Genotype, this can be made more light weight
+* Does Fitness need an associated trait for Genotype?, can this be made more light weight